Beekeeping is nothing more than keeping a colony of bees in a hive and harvesting the honey that they produce. Sounds simple right? Well, not really…

 Final Thoughts on Starting a Beehive

 Beekeepers wanting to sell their honey commercially need to be aware that there are a number of state and federal regulations governing the production of honey.
-These are basically the same regulations governing the handling, processing, and labelling of all food products.
+These are basically the same regulations governing the handling, processing, and labeling of all food products.

 Regulations and guidelines set up by local governments can vary from county to county within a state.
 It’s your responsibility to know the regulations you’ll be required to follow.
 Beekeeping can be very rewarding, and honeybees are very important part of the ecosystem.
 If it wasn’t for beekeeping, there would be far fewer honey bees in the world.